CRaC/docs/README.md

 ### Tomcat / Sprint Boot

-* [Tomcat](https://github.com/org-crac/tomcat) is a C/RaC-enabled Tomcat
+* [Tomcat](https://github.com/org-crac/tomcat) is a CRaC-enabled Tomcat
   * [packages](https://github.com/org-crac/tomcat/packages) is a maven repo with prebuilt packages
-  * [patch](https://github.com/org-crac/tomcat/compare/8.5.x..crac) shows changes made for C/RaC support to:
+  * [patch](https://github.com/org-crac/tomcat/compare/8.5.x..crac) shows changes made for CRaC support to:
     * tomcat-embed libraries (used by spring-boot-example)
     * standalone Tomcat
     * build-system and CI
 * [example-spring-boot](https://github.com/org-crac/example-spring-boot) is a sample Spring Boot applicaton with Tomcat
-  * [patch](https://github.com/org-crac/example-spring-boot/compare/base..master) demonstrates changes made to use Tomcat with C/RaC
+  * [patch](https://github.com/org-crac/example-spring-boot/compare/base..master) demonstrates changes made to use Tomcat with CRaC
-  * [CI](https://github.com/org-crac/example-spring-boot/runs/820527073) is a run of the application on C/RaC
+  * [CI](https://github.com/org-crac/example-spring-boot/runs/820527073) is a run of the application on CRaC

 ### Quarkus